 On the evening of February 25th, we joined with some of New York’s finest chefs to help raise money at the Cookies for Kids’ Cancer annual gala.
 Cookies for Kids’ Cancer is a charity very dear to our hearts, which has been raising millions of dollars to fund research for pediatric cancer.
 We were very honored to take part in the special evening.

 This coming weekend we will take part in The New York Times Travel Show.
 Thousands of travel-hungry visitors will descend on The Jacob Javits Center to explore exciting new destinations both near and far.
 We are delighted to oblige by offering a peek of Dutch’s Spirits at Harvest Homestead Farm opening to the public in Fall 2014!
 Tickets are still available.

 Edible Manhattan Magazine will be hosting its 4th Annual Good Spirits event on March 20th (postponed from an earlier date of February 13th).
 The event pairs distinguished spirits brands with locally celebrated restaurants for a truly delightful culinary experience.
-We are very happy to be partnering again with the deliciously blessed folks from Prospect Restaurant.
+We are very happy to be teaming up again with the deliciously blessed folks from Prospect Restaurant.